-Becoming an interim manager is ideal for an executive who aspires to a dynamic, independent careerwithout setting up their own company.
-Indeed, this role requires leadership skills to manage transformation and leadership assignments in a variety of sectors and companies, as well as solid experience in management and project management.
+Becoming an interim manager is ideal for executives aspiring to a dynamic, independent career without setting up their own company.
+This role requires leadership skills to manage transformation and leadership assignments in a variety of sectors and companies, as well as solid experience in management and project management.

 Choosing to work with a leading player in interim management, on transformational assignments, offers a rewarding career path, where each assignment is an opportunity to develop your network, broaden your expertise and strengthen your leadership.
 Don't hesitate, take the plunge and fill in our application form!

 They are highly qualified professionals, identified by expert companies such as Delville Management to lead companies through periods of change, crisis or transformation.
-These executives, selected for their expertise expertise experience experienceprovide fast, measurable solutions.
+These executives, selected for their expertise and experienceprovide fast, measurable solutions.

 Our customers are particularly interested in the following profiles:

-Delville Management is committed to presenting its customers with highly specialized manager profiles aligned with their sectors of activity to effectively meet their needs.
-These sectors include :
+Delville Management is committed to presenting its customers with highly specialised manager profiles aligned with their sectors of activity to effectively meet their needs.
+These sectors include:

 Upstream preparation of the manager's CV and pitch